GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 be weighed against the cost of updating import statements everywhere the library is used.
 Let's take examples from two extremes.

-1. A library with 10,000 classes, and 1 function is deprecated between major version 1 to major version 2, and it is used in one place in a large dependency tree.
+1. A library with 10,000 references throughout 100 packages, and which has a function with one reference in a leaf of the dependency graph that is deleted between major version 1 to major version 2.

-In this case, moving 10,000 classes to a new package in a large dependency tree would be a very expensive endeavor.
+In this case, moving 10,000 references to a new package in a large dependency tree would be a very expensive endeavor.
 In contrast, updating the one place where the old function is used to use the new function instead would be considerably less work and could be rolled out much more quickly.
 In this scenario, it is clearly superior to keep the same Java package.

-3. A library with 1,000 classes, and a large refactoring touching 750 of the classes is done between major version 1 and major version 2.
+2. A library with 10,000 references throughout 100 packages, and a large refactoring breaks the surface of 5,000 of those references between major version 1 to major version 2.

 In this case, changing consuming code would be a large undertaking, and it's not certain that all consuming code would feel it's worth it to migrate to the new